tanzu-end-to-end/tap-workshop/workshop/content/exercises/04-Deployment.md

-At this point, our onboarding developer simply needs to verify that her application was packaged and deployed.
-We can do this by using the Carvel `imgpkg` tool list out the digests for the images have been built and are available, and then use the Tanzu CLI to verify the workloads are deployed and running.
-We can also leverage Tanzu's powerful App Live View dashboard to verify ongoing operations.
+At this point, our onboarding developer needs to verify that her application was packaged and deployed.
+We will verify the image digests from kpack and the image registry match using the Carvel `imgpkg` tool.
+We will then use the Tanzu CLI to verify that the workloads are deployed and running.
+We will also leverage Tanzu's powerful App Live View dashboard to verify ongoing operations.

 ## Verify Packaging

-Once the supply chain completes building and packaging Spring Sensors, it is pushed to a container registry.
+The workload image is pushed to a container registry once the supply chain completes building and packaging our Spring Sensors application.

 Let's use the `imgpkg` tool to list out the tags and digests for our image in the container registry:
 ```execute
 imgpkg tag list --digests -i harbor.{{ ingress_domain }}/tap/supply-chain/spring-sensors-{{ session_namespace }}
 ```

-You should see a listing of any images that have been built for the spring-sensors application.
-If you want to verify which image is deployed, you can check the sha256 for your deployed container image with this command:
+The resulting output is a listing of any images built for the spring-sensors application.
+To verify the deployed image, we will execute the following command and compare the sha256 value for the image to the sha256 values in the output of the previous command:

 ```execute
 kp image list